 This comes down to user education: you need to make users aware of the dangers of group duplication, and explicitly discourage teams from duplicating existing SharePoint site groups.

 IT governance: a multi-step process

-It can be tempting for new Office 365 admins to disable user group creation entirely.
+It can be tempting for new Microsoft 365 admins to disable user group creation entirely.
 But self-service functionality is part of what makes cloud computing so great in the first place!

-However you decide to manage group creation, implementing a clear naming convention is an effective way to keep your Office 365 environment fresh and up-to-date.
+However you decide to manage group creation, implementing a clear naming convention is an effective way to keep your Microsoft 365 environment fresh and up-to-date.